Literacy: Teaching literacy

 These strategies are taught to students as part of the balanced literacy approach based on a theory about reading development called the three-cueing system.
 As the name suggests, the three-cueing system uses three cues to determine the meaning of words: grapho-phonetic cues (letter-sound relationships); syntactic cues (grammatical structure); and semantic cues (a word making sense in context).
 However, cognitive neuroscientist Mark Seidenberg and professor Timothy Shanahan do not support the theory.
 They say the three-cueing system's value in reading instruction "is a magnificent work of the imagination", and it developed not because teachers lack integrity, commitment, motivation, sincerity, or intelligence, but because they "were poorly trained and advised" about the science of reading.
 In England, the simple view of reading and synthetic phonics are intended to replace "the searchlights multi-cueing model".

 In his 2009 book Reading in the Brain, cognitive neuroscientist Stanislas Dehaene said "cognitive psychology directly refutes any notion of teaching via a 'global' or 'whole language' method."
-He goes on to talk about "the myth of whole-word reading", saying it has been refuted by recent experiments.
+He goes on to talk about "the myth of whole-word reading", saying it has been refuted by experiment.
 "We do not recognize a printed word through a holistic grasping of its contours, because our brain breaks it down into letters and graphemes."

 However, a 2012 hypothesis proposed that reading might be acquired naturally, in the same manner as spoken language, if print is constantly available at an early age.
 According to this theory, if an appropriate form of written text is made available before formal schooling begins, reading should be learned inductively, emerge naturally, and have no significant negative consequences.
 This proposal challenges the commonly held belief that written language requires formal instruction and schooling; thus, its success would change current views of literacy and schooling.
 Using developments in behavioral science and technology, Technology-Assisted Reading Acquisition (TARA), an interactive system, would enable young pre-literate children to accurately perceive and learn the properties of written language through simple exposure to the written form.

 In Australia, a number of state governments have introduced Reading Challenges to improve literacy.
 The Premier's Reading Challenge in South Australia, launched by Premier Mike Rann, has one of the highest participation rates in the world for reading challenges.
 It has been embraced by more than 95% of public, private, and religious schools.